 “Maharaja Sayaji Rao III of Baroda in London: An Indian prince at the heart of empire, c.
 1880–1900”.
-Talk in Heritage Lottery Fund project “Selective inclusion: African and Asian celebrities in London’s Vanity Fair magazine, 1868–1914”, South Asian Cinema Foundation (SACF), United Kingdom, 27 June 2021
+Talk in National Lottery Heritage Fund project “Selective inclusion: African and Asian celebrities in London’s Vanity Fair magazine, 1868–1914”, South Asian Cinema Foundation (SACF), United Kingdom, 10 July 2021

 “Turbants, tigres i traïció?
 La història dels prínceps de l’Índia colonial, més enllà dels tòpics”.
 Talk in extension course program Aula d’Extensió Universitària del Masnou (AEUM), El Masnou, Catalonia, 19 January 2021